 Italian women are encouraged to be independent and bold from a young age.
-They are renowned for their confidence, which has led them to be labelled the ‘most liberated women in Europe’ at times.
+They are renowned for their confidence, although personal qualities vary on an individual basis.
 However, Italian culture continues to carry some sexist undertones.
 Stereotypes that depict women as beautiful and unintelligent are quite popular in Italy, and catcalling or wolf whistling is common.
 Social attitudes are changing, but they can still present difficulties for women’s career progression as they may not be taken seriously.
 They also face other challenges in the workplace, such as lower wages and preference for male employees in some sectors.
 While men and women have equal rights in law, society is still largely male-dominated.

-Within the family dynamic, the man is usually the patriarch and considered the primary income earner.
-Traditionally, a woman was expected to fulfill roles of matrimony and motherhood.
+Within the family dynamic, the man is usually the and considered the primary income earner.
+Traditionally, a woman was expected to fulfil roles of matrimony and motherhood.
 Today, most Italian women receive a high level of education and work to contribute to the household income; however, they are still expected to be responsible for the majority of the household duties.
 Gender roles may vary between socioeconomic classes as well as between rural and urban areas.
 For example, those from urban areas or belonging to upper classes are more likely to share responsibilities.
 It is also becoming more common for women to choose alternate paths, such as career paths, and there has been a decrease in fertility rates for several decades now.
-Generally, however, men contribute very little to the domestic chores.

 Dating customs in Italy are similar to those in Australia.
 Engagements may happen earlier on in a relationship.
 However, couples generally wait until the man has stable employment before marrying.
 Hence, engagements between young couples can last for many years.

 Marriage is a very respected convention in Italian society, especially among devout Christians.
 Ceremonies usually follow the Roman Catholic tradition and are often performed at the church of the bride’s hometown.
 However, civil ceremonies are becoming increasingly common.
 Customarily, the bride and groom are not meant to see each other the day before the wedding.
 Italian Australians usually do not have a problem with their children marrying people that are not Italian, but many would still prefer an Italian marriage.
-As of 2012, 10% of Italian marriages were between an Italian citizen and a foreign resident (National Institute of Statistics, 2012).
-Marrying outside of one’s faith is generally thought to be more difficult if a family is quite religious.
+As of 2012, 10% of Italian marriages were between an Italian citizen and a foreign resident.1 Marrying outside of one’s faith is generally thought to be more difficult if a family is quite religious.